 4. Online Lab Model

-This model also accommodates students who need to work at an adjusted pace, but it cannot function in all schools.
+This blended learning model also accommodates students who need to work at an adjusted pace, but it cannot function in all schools.

 That’s because it applies to schools that are almost entirely made up of computer labs.
 Students purely learn online in this model.
 Professionals – who aren’t necessarily teachers – supervise.